yinwang0/pysonar2/README.md

 file an issue.)

 ## PySonar2 - an advanced static analyzer for Python

-PySonar2 is a static analyzer for Python, which does global interprocedural analysis to infer types.
+PySonar2 is a static analyzer for Python, which does sophisticated interprocedural analysis to infer types.
 To understand it, please refer to my blog posts:

 - http://yinwang0.wordpress.com/2010/09/12/pysonar
 - http://yinwang0.wordpress.com/2013/06/21/pysonar-slides

 ### How to build

     mvn clean package

 ### Configuration